l3-team/LdapUserBundle/README.md

 ###< l3/ldap-user-bundle ###
 ...
 ```
-and configure the values in the file .env
+and configure the values in the file .env.local

 next add this lines in the config/services.yaml file (under parameters) :
 ```